madskristensen/SolutionFavorites/README.md

 ----------------------------------------

 Pin your frequently used files to a **Favorites** node in Solution Explorer for quick access.
+Organize them into virtual folders and rearrange with drag and drop.

 ![Favorites Node](art/favorites-node.png)